-Ottawa, CA: Kongsberg Gallium, an Ottawa-based geospatial systems software, announced today that their Technology Officer, Gilles Bessens will be presenting a paper on the evolution of next-gen augmented reality at a NATO Science and Technology Organization (STO) symposium in Prague, CZ this October.
+Ottawa, CA: Kongsberg Gallium, an Ottawa-based geospatial technology company, announced today that their Technology Officer, Gilles Bessens will be presenting a paper on the evolution of next-gen augmented reality at a NATO Science and Technology Organization (STO) symposium in Prague, CZ this October.

 The NATO Science and Technology Organization is made up of representatives from military organizations, academia, and defense technology companies from NATO member countries.
 They have commissioned a working group to explore ways to leverage technologies like Augmented Reality to help improve situational awareness and the survivability of combat vehicles and their crews.